croquet/virtual-dom/README.md

   }
 ~~~~~~~~

-run `npm install`, and run the following:
+run `npm install`, and run something the following to make a distributable set of minified files in a directory called `dist`.

 ~~~~~~~~
 mkdir -p dist/examples